davidlower/arcade-game/README.md

 The game can be found here:
 https://davidlower.github.io/arcade-game/

+Or

+You can download the files from here https://github.com/davidlower/arcade-game.
+Use the green download button.
+Open the zip file and copy/drag the index.html file into any internet browser.

 Game rules:
 1. The objective of the game is to cross the road and avoid the bugs.
 2. Use the arrow keys on the keyboard to move.